Analytical solution of the Schr\"{o}dinger equation with $1/r^3$ and attractive $1/r^2$ potentials: Universal three-body parameter of mixed-dimensional Efimov states: Analytical solution with and potentials and Efimov physics with dipole interaction in mixed dimension

 \section{Analytical solution with $1/r^3$ and $1/r^2$ potentials and Efimov physics with dipole interaction in mixed dimension}

 In this section, we present the analytical solutions of the Schr\"{o}dinger equation under $1/r^2$ and $1/r^3$ potentials

-where $\mu$ is the reduced mass, and $C_3$ is the strength of repulsive ($C_3<0$) and attractive ($C_3>0$) $1/r^3$ interaction, whose characteristic length scale can be defined as $\beta_3 = 2\mu |C_3| $. $s^2$ is a constant characterizing the strength of the $1/r^2$ potential.
+where $\mu$ is the reduced mass, and $C_3$ is the strength of repulsive ($C_3<0$) and attractive ($C_3>0$) $1/r^3$ interaction.
+The characteristic length scale defined as $\beta_3 = 2\mu |C_3| $ serves as the dipolar analogue of the van der Waals length $\beta_6$ characterizing the van der Waals universality of Efimov states in Ref.~\cite{OiEndo2024}. $s^2$ is a constant characterizing the strength of the $1/r^2$ potential.
 For integer values of angular momenta $\ell=0,1,2,...$ with $s^2 = (\ell+1/2)^2 >0$, \equref{onedimSchEq} has been solved analytically with the quantum defect theory (QDT)~\cite{PhysRevA.64.022717, PhysRevA.78.012702, PhysRevA.59.2778, PhysRevA.64.010701, BoGao2004, OiEndo2024,PhysRevResearch.7.023162}.
 As we show in detail in Sections~\ref{sec:repandatt} and~\ref{sec:attandatt}, this equation can also be solved analytically for arbitrary negative values $s^2<0$ (i.e., a pure imaginary $s$).

 Equation~\eqref{eq:onedimSchEq} with $s^2<0$ is relevant to Efimov states of cold atoms and molecules interacting with dipole-dipole interactions in a mixed dimension.
 To illustrate this point, we consider a three-body system composed of two heavy particles (mass $M$) and a light particle (mass $m$) as illustrated in \figref{SchematicFig}.
 We consider a mixed dimensional system~\cite{nishida2011liberating,PhysRevLett.104.153202}, such that the heavy particles are confined by an axially symmetric harmonic trap (see \equref{HOtrap}) while the light particle moves freely in a three-dimensional space.
 The heavy particles are assumed to possess large dipole moments, such that they interact predominantly via a dipole-dipole interaction at large distance.
 Such a system can be realized with highly magnetic cold atoms, such as Cr~\cite{PhysRevLett.95.150406}, Er~\cite{PhysRevLett.108.210401}, and Dy~\cite{PhysRevLett.107.190401}, or with polar molecule~\cite{Moses2017, ni2010dipolar, ospelkaus2010quantum, PhysRevLett.116.205303, karman2024ultracold, PhysRevA.73.022707, matsuda2020resonant, anderegg2021observation,shi2025universal}.
 On the other hand, the light particle is assumed to have a negligibly small dipole moment, so that the interaction between the light and heavy particles is of the short-range van der Waals type.
 We model this short-range interaction between the heavy and light particles by a zero-range contact interaction characterized by the $s$-wave scattering length $a^\mathrm{(HL)}$~\cite{bethe1935scattering}.
 This assumption is particularly appropriate for describing low-energy bound and scattering states of cold atoms and molecules~\cite{chin2010feshbach}.